 Croissants mixed with donuts become cronuts, there are macaroon ice cream sandwiches, and now biskies – a cookie, biscuit, cake combo!
 It seems every other week there’s a new dessert place in London, causing chaos as queues snake around the block.

 Out of every city in the UK, London still reigns supreme with plenty of places to sample the latest dessert trends.
 You might recognise some of the most famous London desserts from scrolling through Instagram.
 My feed seems to be filled with Influencers posing with enormous ice creams, delicate macaroons or fluffy marshmallows!

 Time to share a few of the best treats in London, from dessert cafes and pudding stops, to take aways to grab that sugar fix on the go… ready?
 Let’s go!

 Milk Train Café (Covent Garden)

 If you’re looking for cool dessert places in London, this is a great option.
-Milk Train Cafe, soft serve ice cream comes on its very own cloud of candy floss!
-Pick your flavour then add your toppings before being presented the enormous sugar fix.
+Milk Train Cafe’s soft serve ice cream comes on its very own cloud of candy floss!
+Pick your flavour then add your toppings before being presented with an enormous sugar fix.